SkillsUnion/tamkeen-software/docs/1-frontend/html-css/layout.md

 There are some common flex patterns that we should become aware of as developers as well as some key flex properties that should be explored before to applying flex onto our websites.
 Generally the properties `flex`, `flexDirection`, `alignItems` and `justifyContent` are utilised to achieve the desired layout.

-Say we had this CSS classes and code block:
+Say we had these CSS classes and code block:

 ```html
 <div>